Patient visiting restrictions

 Specific restrictions apply to visiting maternity patients.

-For further information on attending outpatient appointments while restrictions are in place, please see our COVID-19 information pages.
+For further information on attending outpatient appointments, please see our COVID-19 information pages.

 Last reviewed: 06 January 2022